woodjme/unifi-hotspot/README.md

 ### Docker

-To get started with docker you can use the command below as reference.
-The application runs on port `4545` so which ever port you choose needs to be redirected to `4545`.
+To get started with docker you can use the command below as a reference.
+The application runs on port `4545` so whichever port you choose needs to be redirected to `4545`.
 You also need to provide a `username`, `password`, `uri` including protocol and port, and `sitename` of the Unifi server.

 ```bash
 docker run -d \